CodeChron/intro-to-meteor-react/docs/add_appheader_and_usernav.md

-# Step 4: Add AppHeader and UserNav
 *Get caught up to this step*

 - Check out the branch for the previous step: ```git checkout 03-routing```

 <hr>

-_Overview_

-In this step, we'll do some basic setup for using React in a Meteor app.
+# Step 4: Add AppHeader and UserNav

 **Add a AppHeader component:**